Gas vs electric water heater graphic

 A natural gas water heater is professionally installed.

-Replacing a gas or electric water heater requires two different levels of expertise and, depending on your level of knowledge, maybe best be done by a professional.
-An electric water heater really only requires swapping out some electrical wires, so it could be done yourself if you feel you have the ability.
+Replacing a gas or electric water heater requires two diverse levels of expertise, and depending on your level of knowledge, it may be best done by a professional.
+An electric water heater only requires swapping out some electrical wires, so it could be done yourself if you feel you can.
 A gas water heater is a much different process.
 You need to disconnect and reconnect a gas line, and you might need to maneuver the lines.
-Gas water heaters also need to be vented to the outside, and if you don’t already have vented lines, it might be difficult.
+Gas water heaters also need to be vented to the outside, and if you do not already have venting lines, it might not be easy.

-If you’re considering switching from electric to gas or vice versa, you need to determine if you’re home can accommodate a different type of water heater.
-If your home has been fitted with gas or electricity, you’ll most likely go with the same option you currently have.
-Almost everyone has electricity, and the majority have gas.
-If your home doesn’t have access to natural gas, an electric heater would be your only option.
-Although, if you live in a rural area, you can use a conversion kit to use propane with their gas water heater.
+If you are considering switching from electric to gas or vice versa, you must determine if your home can accommodate a different type of water heater.
+If your home has been fitted with gas or electricity, you will go with the same option you currently have.
+Everyone has electricity, and the majority have gas.
+If your home lacks natural gas access, an electric heater would be your only option.
+However, if you live in a rural area, you can use a conversion kit to use propane with their gas water heater.

 Safety

 Safety is more of a concern with a gas water heater.
-A gas line and an open flame are required to run a gas water heater, and with that, you run the risk of a gas leak and possible explosion.
+A gas line and an open flame are required to run a gas water heater; you risk a gas leak and explosion.
 There is also the concern of carbon monoxide leaks from the gas line.
-You don’t have to worry about any of those risks with an electric water heater.
+You do not have to worry about those risks with an electric water heater.

 Environmental Considerations